olofmagn/ioc_scraper/README.md

         break
 ```

+This tool is also frequently used with my other tool https://github.com/olofmagn/iocqueryx.
+I might build some automation between these tools in the future.

 ## Output
 - Individual `.txt` files for each IOC type (IPs, domains, URLs, emails, hashes).
 - A comprehensive JSON summary with extraction metadata.